hotwired/stimulus-rails/README.md

 ## Installation

+This gem is automatically configured for applications made with Rails 7+ (unless `--skip-hotwire` is passed to the generator).
+But if you're on Rails 6, you can install it manually with:

 1. Add the `stimulus-rails` gem to your Gemfile: `gem 'stimulus-rails'`
 2. Run `./bin/bundle install`.
 3. Run `./bin/rails stimulus:install`